the 2024-2025 FTLP class in a group

 Please be sure to read carefully the requirements in your National Committee on Accreditation assessment report or letter and all relevant information about the Foreign Trained Lawyers Program, including the University Calendar, to see if this Program best suits your needs.

 The FTLP is run by Professor Kellinde Wrightson, who is an internationally trained lawyer herself and has lived this journey.
-Students in the FTLP are supported by their own Admissions and Student Services Advisor and a senior Career Advisor.
+Students in the FTLP are supported by their own Admissions and Student Services Advisor and an International Coaching Federation accredited Certified Executive Coach.
 Professor Wrightson and a team of experienced Calgary-based legal practitioners teach the mandatory FTLP courses.

 The FTLP is custom-built for the needs of internationally trained lawyers, both those who are newcomers to Canada and Canadians who have chosen to attend law school abroad and wish to return to Canada to practice common law.